-Radioplayer for iPhone, iPad review
+Radioplayer full review

 Founded by various broadcasting heavyweights, including the BBC, Global Radio, Guardian Media Group, Absolute Radio and RadioCentre, Radioplayer bills itself as a not for profit company with a single purpose.
 That purpose is to 'serve radio and its audiences by making listening easy,' which this iPhone, iPad and iPod touch app aptly demonstrates.
 Listed alphabetically, Radioplayer features dozens of national and local channels from mainstream broadcasters, including digital only channels along with smaller regional services.
 Each comes with a small channel ident and a brief summary of what the station broadcasts, with the option to select any station for further details, either from the broadcaster itself or supplied by the station’s Facebook feed.